10gic/vanitygen-plusplus/README.md

 <pre>
-Vanitygen plus!
+Vanitygen PLUS!

 Forked from samr7/vanitygen ,
-then modified to support Many Alt-Coins! with the following changes:
+then modified by Corey Harding to support various Alt-Coins, and with the following changes:

 +Generate vanity addresses for 80+ coins!
 +I also removed the prefix length limit, now capable of searching for a whole address.